 Top 10 Advantages of .NET Core

-This article was written by Irina, software architect at Fortech, experienced in .NET development.
+This article was written by Irina, a software architect at Fortech, experienced in .NET development outsourcing.
 It presents the top benefits of choosing .NET Core for application development, by analyzing both the business and technical advantages.

 As soon as you decide to invest in a software application, you’ve surely identified a need on the market and you already have a solid business plan prepared.
 You might be an expert in your domain, but when it comes to implementing that idea, the right technologies and tools for it are not always clear from the beginning.

 The solution that best fits your needs in terms of technology used, hosting options, 3rd party integrations or platform, is often suggested by the development team, consultants or software architects – that know all the technicalities, as well as the pros and cons for each option available at the moment.

 Discover in this article the top 10 advantages of choosing to develop your application with .NET Core: